bologer/anycomment.io/readme.txt

 * Specify required API details in special social network settings
 * Go to some post and try to authorize using any of the enabled social networks and leave a comment!

-= Comment form does not load.
-What to do? =
+= Comment form does not load or gives an error? =

-AnyComment uses WordPress' REST API, if you installed plugin which removes it such as [Clearfy](https://wordpress.org/plugins/clearfy/), then please disable "Disable Rest API" option.

-Still does not work?
-Check for other optimization-like plugins and disabled one by one and check the load of the comment form and comments in general.
+AnyComment uses WordPress' REST API.

+Please confirm two things:

+1. You WordPress is 4.7 or higher (this is when WordPress introduced REST API)
+2. Going to `http://yourdomain.com/wp-json/` SHOULD NOT redirected to `http://yourdomain.com` or it give 404 Not Found page

+For the first step - just upgrade WordPress, it is good.

+For the second, check for plugins which make optimization of website.
+Most of them remove REST API.

+For example, [Clearfy](https://wordpress.org/plugins/clearfy/) has option "Disable Rest API".
+Having this option "On" will fail to load comments in AnyComment.

 Not yet working?
 Please follow the steps: